StergiosF/Mapty/README.md

 ## Usage

-1. Add workouts near to your Geo location.
+1. Add workouts near your Geo location.

 2. Add workouts to bookmarks to view it later.